-“Law office study permitted as a structured course comparable to 2 years at an ABA-approved law school Prior approval of independent study required.”
-No special requirements are needed to become an attorney without law school in Virginia or Washington as far as I could determine.
+“Law office study permitted as a structured course comparable to 2 years at an ABA-approved law school, prior approval of independent study required.”
+As far as I could determine, no special requirements are needed to become an attorney without law school in Virginia or Washington.
 All of the above information came from the “Comprehensive Guide to Bar Admission Requirements 2004,” published by the National Conference of Bar Examiners and American Bar Association Section of Legal Education and Admissions to the Bar.
 (Source)

 1. Patrick Henry (1736-1799), member of the Continental Congress, governor of Virginia;